simonsobs/sisock/README.md

 $ docker network connect sisock-net sisock_grafana
 ```

-The `servers/` directory contains each of the servers we'll need to build a
+The `components/` directory contains each of the components we'll need to build
-container for, starting with the crossbar server.
-Before we proceed, be sure to
+a container for, starting with the `hub`, which also starts the crossbar router.
-generate the required TLS certificates in `servers/hub/.crossbar`.
-See the
+Before we proceed, be sure to generate the required TLS certificates in
-README there for details.
+`components/hub/.crossbar`.
+See the README there for details.

 ### Building with `make`
 We can use the provided `Makefile` to build all the Docker images, simply run: